ehfuse/forma/docs/performance-optimization-en.md

 }
 ```

-Following these optimization principles ensures smooth user experience even with large-scale forms and complex state.
+Following these optimization principles will provide smooth user experience even with large-scale forms and complex state.